 Niclas Tiedemann

-Niclas Tiedemann, born in 1995 in Lübeck, is a documentary photographer and filmmaker based in Hanover and Leipzig.
+Niclas Tiedemann, born in 1995 in Lübeck, is a documentary photographer and filmmaker based in Leipzig.
 His photographic focus lies on long-term documentary projects and portrait photography.
 In his work, he engages deeply with the complex interplay between political decisions and social structures.

-Based in Leipzig/ Hannover, Germany
+Based in Leipzig, Germany

 Awards, Talks, Exhibitions: